Luxo736/CallumChalmers29-crispy-disco/README.md

 ###Adding a SNP
  - A message will pop up saying ```Enter the chromosome and position of the SNP you wish to add or enter 0 to return to the main menu```
  - Type the chromosome your SNP is on and press enter
- - If you enter a value that is not the number 0-23 or the letters M, X or Y, an error message will pop up saying ```Illegal character entered``` and you will be asked to press enter before entering a valid input
+ - If you enter a value that is not the numbers 0-23 or the letters m/M, x/X or y/Y, an error message will pop up saying ```Illegal character entered``` and you will be asked to press enter and will need to re-enter a valid input
  - If you enter ```0``` you will returned to the main menu
  - Then you will be asked to enter the position of the SNP on that chromosome.
 The position is the location of that SNP in base pairs.
  - Type the SNP position and press enter